 The Burgess Bird Book for Children by Thornton Burgess

 “Its primary purpose is to interest the little child in, and to make him acquainted with, those feathered friends he is most likely to see.
 Because there is no method of approach to the child mind equal to the story, this method of conveying information has been adopted.
 So far as I am aware the book is unique in this respect.
 In its preparation an earnest effort has been made to present as far as possible the important facts regarding the appearance, habits and characteristics of our feathered neighbors.
 It is intended to be at once a story book and an authoritative handbook.
 While it is intended for little children, it is hoped that children of larger growth may find in it much of both interest and helpfulness.”
 The Burgess Bird Book for Children is available as a free download.

-Bird lessons from our Our Wonderful World book study:
+Free bird lessons from our Our Wonderful World nature book study:

 The Birds Around Us

-42-page unit study for grades K-2.
-Includes activities, printables and recommended 2-hour field study.
+42-page unit study for grades K–2 at Muhlenberg College.
+Includes activities, printables, and recommended 2-hour field study.

 Bird Notebooking Pages